MaartenBrijker/project/processbook.md

 Presentated my code in the Hour of Code.
 Was in doubt about my use of a Singleton.
 General view hereon however was positive!
 Also we talked a bit about databases and the safety of background login in.
 I decided to use the Dropbox API.
 Implementing it now.

 # DAY 3|2
+Got the Dropbox linking working, and even managed to upload my files.
+Will need to focus tomorrow on implementing an alert screen asking users to change their filename.
+Also let add the mic recorder function to the screen and let this file be imported as audio input.

 # DAY 3|3
 # DAY 3|4
 # DAY 3|5